Developer exposure to Siemens Gamesa woes limited for now - Citi

 "None of the developers we spoke to are currently experiencing issues with their onshore (Siemens Gamesa) platforms or have been communicated delays in offshore deliveries," Citi wrote in a note on Thursday.

-Citi's comments, which draw on discussions with developers, come after several developers, including RWE RWEG.DE, Iberdrola IBE.MC and Copenhagen Infrastructure Partners, this week said that they had so far not observed any problems with their fleet of Siemens Gamesa turbines.
+Citi's comments, which draw on discussions with developers, come after RWE RWEG.DE, Iberdrola IBE.MC and Copenhagen Infrastructure Partners, this week said that they had so far not observed any problems with their fleet of Siemens Gamesa turbines.

 "It appears developer exposure to (Siemens Energy's) profit warning is limited, at least for now," Citi said, adding that while Britain's SSE SSE.L had no exposure to the X series, it put the company's overall onshore exposure to Siemens Gamesa at 55-60%.